Parika23/FlowState/README.md

 Most habit trackers stop at "here's your data in a table."
 FlowState goes one step further and asks: *what does this data mean, and what should I do about it?*

 1. **You check in** — a short daily form: sleep hours, focus hours, energy, mood, stress, exercise, water, tasks planned vs. completed, and whether you hit a "flow state."
-2. **It's scored** — your check-in is converted into a multi-dimensional performance score (not just one number).
+2. **It's scored** — your check in is converted into a multi dimensional performance score (not just one number).
 3. **It's analyzed** — trends, correlations, and comparisons are calculated across your history.
 4. **It's predicted** — a machine learning model forecasts tomorrow's performance based on today's behavior.
 5. **It's explained** — an AI insight layer (Google Gemini) reads your recent data and writes a plain-English takeaway.